Shair13/CharityApp/readme.md

 __Now when you are logged in you can easily go through the donation 4 steps form.__

-1. Choosing categories of your items:
+1. Categories of your items:

 ![Step 1](images/step_1.png)